city-of-saint-louis/gis-asset-manager-ui/README.md

 ```

-### Further customize event listeners to fit your use case
+### **Further customize event listeners to fit your use case**

-Once received 'chosenAssets' can be used as needed within the parent application.
 Customize the event listeners to fit your needs.
-The event listeners can also be used to handle any necessary changes to the user interface.
+Once received 'chosenAssets' can be consumed as needed within the parent application.
+The event listeners can also be used to handle any necessary changes to the user interface, or run any other necessary logic.

 #### Some possible integration strategies include